Myndex/SAPC-APCA/README.md

 ### FEATURES

 * Spectral weighting of luminance based on sRGB coefficients.
-* Additional weighting for RED and GREEN to enhnance contrast for accomodating Color Vision Deficiencies, particularly Protanopia and Deuteranopia.
 * Weighting for normal and reverse polarity (dark text on light background vs light text on dark.)
 * Estimation and weighting of light adaptation for perceptual uniformity in a common "standard oberver" model.
+* Considers Bartleson Breneman surround effects, simultaneous contrast, and local adaptation based on a pre-estimation model.
+* Spatial frequency considerations using a font weight lookup table.

+### FEATURES IN DEVELOPMENT
+* Additional weighting for RED/GREEN/BLUE to enhnance contrast for accomodating Color Vision Deficiencies, glare, and provide better design guidance.
-* Incorporates Spatial Frequency & stimulus size in predictions.
+* Incorporate Spatial Frequency & stimulus size in predictions.
-* Considers Bartleson Breneman surround effects, simultaneous contrast, and local adaptation.
+* Calculate multi-way contrasts and total effective page luminances for dynamic calculation of surround effects, simultaneous contrast, and local adaptation.
+* Calculate the effect of opacities.

 ![](images/APCAbetaPanel.png)

 ### S-Luv/S-Lab